ssmanji89/documentation-theme-jekyll/index.md

 ## Education

 - University of Houston, C.T.
 Bauer College of Business - Bachelor of Business Administration in Management Information Systems (2013)
+- University of Houston, Wolff Center for Entrepreneurship- Acknowledgement of Corporate Entrepreneurship (2012)
+- University of Houston, Wolff Center for Entrepreneurship - Acknowledgement of Corporate Intrapreneurship (2011)
 - Dulles High School - High School Diploma in Liberal Arts and Sciences, General Studies and Humanities (2008)

 ## Skills